About the NFPF

 Most recently the NFPF has partnered with National Film and Sound Archive of Australia and the New Zealand Film Archive to preserve and return to the United States American silent films that have been unseen for decades.
 Through these efforts, dozens of American films long thought to have been lost are being made available for research and exhibition through U.S. archives and for Internet viewing through the NFPF.

-As of September 2013, the NFPF has supported film preservation in cultural institutions in all 50 states, the District of Columbia, and Puerto Rico—efforts that are making available to the public more than 2,065 historically and culturally significant films.
+As of October 2023, the NFPF has supported film preservation in cultural institutions in all 50 states, the District of Columbia, and Puerto Rico—efforts that are making available to the public 2,765 historically and culturally significant films.
 Films preserved through our programs range from one-reelers by Thomas Edison to avant-garde animation.

 The NFPF is a grant-giving public charity, affiliated with the Library of Congress's National Film Preservation Board.
 We depend on private contributions to support our preservation programs.